headforwards-spd/headforwards-website/src/pages/info-pages/an-exciting-future-for-ai-in-uk-healthcare.md

 callToAction: As a leading software developer, Headforwards is looking forward to helping drive the innovation in AI that will keep UK healthcare ahead.
 seo:
-  title: An Exciting Future for AI in UK Healthcare | Headforwards
+  title: An Exciting Future for AI in UK Healthcare
   description: As a leading software developer, Headforwards is looking forward to
     helping drive the innovation in Artificial Intelligence that will keep UK healthcare ahead.